AlexeyPlodenko/code-20210723-alexey-plodenko/README.md

 ## Implementation
 The implementation provides a CRUD interface to the users.

 API authorization is ensured by using the user API tokens.
-Access to the the update and delete user is restricted to the user himself or admin.
+Access to the update and delete user is restricted to the user himself or admin.

 ## API Endpoints
 * POST /api/v1/user - Register a user.